WashingtonYandun/wy-portfolio/readme.md

 -   My first web portfolio (seriusly made)
 -   It will change in the future

+# What was my motivation to build a web portfolio

+# What i have learn by doing this

 ## What i used:

 #### Tech